Morni

-The name of Morni is believed to derive from a queen who once ruled the area two thousand years back.
+The name "Morni" is believed to derive from a queen who once ruled the area two thousand years ago.
 She was said to be a just and noble ruler.
 Morni was also a jagir of Raja Mir Syed Muhammad Baquar Ali Khan.

 Geography

 The Morni Hills are offshoots of the Shivalik range of the Himalayas, which run in two parallel ranges.
 The village of Morni lies on the mountainside, at 1220 m above mean sea level.
 Among the spurs of the hills lie two lakes, the larger of these being about 550 m long and 460 m broad, and the smaller around 365 m either way.

 Tourism

-The Haryana Government has constructed the Mountain Quail Resort for tourists, along with a motorable road to connect the Morni Hills with the Haryana State Highway near Panchkula.
+The Haryana Government has constructed the Mountain Quail Resort for tourists.
+There are also many lodges, homestays, and farmstays for every tourist budget along with a motorable road to connect the Morni Hills with the Haryana State Highway near Panchkula.
 Three further roads connect Morni to Chandigarh and other nearby towns.

 Forts

 Morni Fort Museum

 There is a two thousand year old fort in the Morni area, which was built by Queen Morni.
 Local folk songs mention how noble and just was queen Morni.
 The hills are covered by pine trees, and are popular trekking locations.
 The fort also has a museum built in fy 2017-18.

 Forests Department of Haryana has converted the fort into a museum and nature study centre which houses old photographs of the fort, endangered birds and animals, awareness of dangers of plastic, etc.